ryanmaclean/k8s-dd-cnhh/README.md

 ```

 ### Set Up Service Principal
-In order to set up a service principal, as per the Datadog docs, you'll first need to select the subscription you want:
+In order to set up a service principal, as per [the Datadog docs for the Azure integration](https://docs.datadoghq.com/integrations/azure/?tab=azurecliv20#integrating-through-the-azure-cli), you'll first need to select the subscription you want:

 ```bash
 az account list --output table